 - The trucking company

-Besides truck drivers themselves, other parties may be liable for truck accident injuries, including a trucking company, a manufacturer of faulty parts, and any other driver who also acted negligently.
 Trucking companies could be held vicariously liable for their employees’ negligent actions if the negligence occurred within the scope of employment.
-For example, if a driver is rushing to make a delivery for his or her employer on time, having skipped a necessary rest break, the employer likely would be held accountable for a resulting accident.
-Victims injured by a fatigued driver may receive compensation for medical expenses, loss of income, diminished earning capacity, and pain and suffering from those found responsible.
+If a driver skips a required break due to rushing to make a delivery for his or her employer on time, the employer could be held accountable.
+The injured person may receive compensation for medical expenses, loss of income, diminished earning capacity, and pain and suffering from those found responsible.

 Contact a Compassionate Truck Crash Lawyer in Queens